#1 in Sleep Product Research

 THE GOOD: Contours to body for reduced pressure points • good longevity possible • fairly inexpensive • largely dust mite resistant • temperature control.

-THE BAD: Can be punctured • heavy • set up / assembly and maintenance • noise and initial odor possible • heating cost.
+THE BAD: Can be punctured • heavy • set up / assembly and maintenance • noise and initial odor possible • possible heating expense.

 Waterbeds consist of two types: hard-sided and soft-sided.
 A hard-sided waterbed consists of a water chamber(s) inside a rectangular frame of wood placed on a deck and platform.
 A soft-sided waterbed looks like a conventional bed.
 It consists of a water chamber(s) encased inside a rectangular frame of sturdy foam and fabric which is placed on a platform.